heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 do alert [Hello, home!]
 ```

 This snippet declares a location in the system called `home` that can execute Javascript code.
 Additionally, there is a function named `alert` that can be used from the location `home` (defined through an interface to plain Javascript).
-The last line is an example of calling the `alert` function with the string `”Hello, home!”` (yes, strings are in brackets).
+The last line is an example of calling the `alert` function with the String `"Hello, home!"`.
+(In ML5 the String type is indicated by square brackets)

 A slightly more complex example (again from {% cite ML5 --file langs-extended-for-dist %}) demonstrates movement between locations: